Jc-alt logo

 left += 1

-We can have two pointers traversing two separate arrays in parallel to merge, compare, or find intersections.
+We can expand our previous application cards to use k pointers traversing separate k arrays in parallel to merge, compare, find intersections, or other patterns.

 Ex: Merge two sorted arrays into one sorted array